 As discussed earlier, review projects are usually performed by teams, not single individuals.
 This means that review sets need to be broken out into groups, or batches, for each individual reviewer.
 Many review platforms have the ability to do this automatically once a review set is imported into the application.

 As cases progress, it's important that each side of the dispute has an easy way to reference specific documents in the review/production set.
 Many review platforms will offer a Bates numbering feature (named after the 19th century inventor Edwin G. Bates) that automatically attaches a unique identifier to each document to expedite document identification and retrieval.

 Production: The E-Discovery Finish Line

-The final output of the review, the set of documents deemed to be relevant to the legal matter, must be "produced" to the other side as the final piece of the e-discovery puzzle.
+The final output of the review, the set of documents deemed to be relevant to the legal matter, must be produced to the other side as the final piece of the e-discovery puzzle.
 In the paper age, production was fairly straightforward.
 It literally involved sending large boxes of documents to the opposing side.
-Today, the process of production is much more complicated.
-Cases involve more "documents" and those documents come in a variety of forms.
-Even if it was feasible to print everything out and deliver it in paper form, doing so would neglect an important component of digital evidence: the metadata that underlies what we actually "see" and describes key contextual information about each document, like when it was created or modified.
+Today, the process of production is more complicated.
+Cases involve more documents (or ESI) and those documents come in a variety of forms.
+Even if it was feasible to print everything out and deliver it in paper form, doing so would neglect an important component of digital evidence: the metadata that underlies the visual or text content of the ESI and describes key contextual information about each document, like when it was created or modified.